 Will they make my house smell?

 This should never be the case!
-Dirty nappies are stored in a bucket or wet bag and washed every three days, they should not make your house smell, if they do then please contact us for advice as you may have an issue with your nappies.
+Dirty nappies are stored in a wet bag or bucket and washed every three days.
+They should not make your house smell and if they do then please contact us for advice as you may have an issue with your nappies.